 Good name for this game.
-Be very careful- if you don't use good safety precautions this could result in injuries.
+Be very careful- if you don’t use good safety precautions this could result in injuries.
 Divide your crowd into two teams, each team in two groups for a relay.
-Line the teams up in four corners of the playing field, each team diagonal with it's partner team.
+Line the teams up in four corners of the playing field, each team diagonal with its partner team.
 Give each group 2 or 3 tubes (depending on size).
-The first team members must step into the tubes, pick them up (so they look like a Michelin Man) and run diagonal to their partner team.
-Of course their partner team and two apposing teams are running through the same intersection so look out!
-First team to switch all players across the diagonal one at a time is the winner.
+The first team members must step into the tubes, pick them up (so they look like a Michelin Man) and run diagonally to their partner team.
+Of course, their partner team and two opposing teams are running through the same intersection so look out!
+The first team to switch all players across the diagonal one at a time is the winner.

 This is a simple relay where you give each team one tube and they race to see who can get their entire team through their tube first.